takumishibaike/takumishibaike.github.io/_pages/research.md

 Global governance is increasingly "opening up" to civil society, and NGOs participate in various stages of governance, such as agenda setting, rule making, and policy implementation.
 However, the study of NGO in global context has predominantly focused on well-recognized, “leading” NGOs.
 Even though small NGOs comprise the vast majority of NGO population, we know little about their role in global governance.
 What do they do?
 How should we make sense of them?
 I collect data on NGOs cross-nationally and investigate their effect on global governane outcomes.<br>
 <br>
-In so doing, I interrogate the claim that small NGOs are “bandwagoners”  seeking to free-ride on others’ advocacy achievements.
+In so doing, I interrogate the claim that small NGOs are "bandwagoners" seeking to free-ride on others' advocacy achievements.
 While the argument makes sense, it is often an assumption rather than an empirical claim.
 If they are indeed bandwagoners, why are there so many NGOs participating in global governance?
 I revisit the question of agenda setting and explain why some issues grain more traction than others within the same issue area.<br>
 <br>
 </details>